How to be more efficient while working from home

 I am working from home since mid-2014.
-I tried coworking offices and I still pay some regular visits to them, plus I only work from coworking offices when I am on the road.
-I hate to work from cafes and public spaces, they are just not my thing, too much distraction and they are not really tied for a working environment.
+I tried coworking offices, and I still pay some regular visits to them, plus I only work from coworking offices when I am on the road.
+I hate to work from cafes and public spaces, they are not my thing, too much distraction and they are not tied to a working environment.
 Sure you can work from a library but what if you need to take a call with a client or coworker?
 Sure you can work from a café but what if the WiFi goes down and the noise is too much.
-I only work from a café or public space if I really have to and there are no other alternatives.
-I only work from a coworking office if I personally miss the office environment and want to meet new people.
-But when it comes to deep, meaningful and focused work, I stick to my home.
+I only work from a restaurant or public space if I have to and there are no other alternatives.
+I only work from a coworking office if I miss the office environment and want to meet new people.
+However, when it comes to deep, meaningful and focused work, I stick to my home.

-So the key challenge working from home is how to stay productive.
-Here are my own tips on how to achieve and overcome this challenge.
+So the critical challenge working from home is how to stay productive.
+Here are my tips on how to achieve and overcome this challenge.

 The importance of a daily routine

 Have a routine and stick to it.
-It depends on your personal schedule, your personal lifestyle or the work you do.
-If you are a morning person, do amazing work early in the morning, no one disturbs you.
+It depends on your schedule, your lifestyle or the work you do.
+If you are a morning person, do a fantastic job early in the morning, no one disturbs you.
 If you are a night owl, do the legwork after 9 pm.
-It is your schedule and your preferences and you are at home, you have the freedom to stick to your own schedule.
-Personally, this is my schedule: I wake up at 8 am, read emails and catch-up on what’s going on with my work until 10 am, meanwhile I have breakfast.
+It is your schedule and your preferences, and you are at home, you have the freedom to stick to yours.
+Personally, this is my schedule: I wake up at 8 am, read emails and catch-up on what’s going on with my work until 10 am; meanwhile I have breakfast.
 I have a walk and spend some me-time until 11 am and start working.
 I work in 2-3 hour breaks because much of my tasks and work needs deep and focused attention.
-I have a minimal amount of small tasks and quick to-dos as I automate everything, plus I operate on a senior management level.
+I have a minimal amount of small jobs and quick to-dos as I automate everything, plus I operate on a senior management level.
 I have a break from 6 pm to 9 pm or so and spend quality time with my family.
-My partner works in an office so it is that time when she arrives home.
-I resume working at around 9 pm and work until late night and go to bed at around 1 am.
+My partner works in an office, so it is that time when she arrives home.
+I resume working at around 9 pm and work until late at night and go to bed at about 1 am.
 I repeat this sequence almost all days and try to work by this routine, even when I am not working from home.
-I also feel very irritated when something messes up this routine and I have to break it.
+I also feel very irritated when something messes up this routine, and I have to break it.
 When I have to take care of things like going to the bank, do shopping on weekdays or have an offline meeting with someone, I always group these errands to the same day on the week.
-That day will be a day ‘outside’ for me because I already broke my routine, I want to broke the whole day anyway and do minimal work at that day.
-I will compensate the lost hours later.
-I rarely work on the weekends but when I do, it is always creative time.
+That day will be a day ‘outside’ for me because I already broke my routine, I want to broke the whole day and do minimal work on that day.
+I will compensate for the lost hours later.
+I rarely work on the weekends, but when I do, it is always a creative time.
 Most of my posts and written materials are done on the weekends.
-Have your own routine, figure it out for yourself and stick to it, protect it and embrace it.
+Have your routine, figure it out for yourself and stick to it, protect it and embrace it.

 Invest in tools and equipment.
 It is your home so you can do whatever you want.
 Buy the best and most reliable laptop or computer you can.
 Buy the best and most ergonomic chair you can.
-Buy a desk – I recommend a flexible desk that can be converted to a standing desk if needed.
-Subscribe the widest internet connection you can get.
+Buy a desk – I recommend an adjustable desk that can be converted to a standing desk if needed.
+Subscribe the most extensive internet connection you can get.
 Buy the best alternative mobile internet tools you can get, in case the cable is down.
-Have proper tools for conference calls, a steady mic, and a great headphone.
+Have the proper tools for conference calls, a steady mic, and a great headphone.
 Seriously, you can optimize your workspace as you need, this is a luxury you won’t have in an office.

 Have a hobby

-Have a low-maintenance hobby so when you need to step away for a few minutes, you can easily relax and recharge and get on your feet again.
-If you are doing the Pomodoro technique or you just work with hourly short breaks, it is great to have a reliable hobby that you can do every time.
-The hobby should be non-pixelated as well when you are doing a 10-mins break, you want to step away from the screen.
+Have a low-maintenance hobby, so when you need to step away for a few minutes, you can comfortably relax and recharge and get on your feet again.
+If you are doing the Pomodoro technique or you work with hourly short breaks, it is great to have a reliable hobby that you can do every time.
+The hobby should be non-pixelated as well when you are doing a 10-mins break, and you want to step away from the screen.
 I have bonsai trees and a dog.
 When I need a short break and don’t want to browse the net mindlessly, I take care of my trees or pet the dog.
-With the dog, I always get a good amount of walking three times a day, which is great for creativity.
+With the dog, I always get a right amount of walking three times a day, which is great for creativity.

 Let everyone know your availability

 Let everyone know about your schedule.
-Your coworkers will know anyway but let your family and friends know too.
+Your coworkers will know but let your family and friends know too.
 It is easy to get distractions when others know you are at home.
-To this day, people still don’t think that working from home is actually working.
-Let your relatives know that they can’t just phone you up or ask some stuff to sort out, just because you are at home anyway.
+To this day, people still don’t think that working from home is working.
+Let your relatives know that they can’t just phone you up or ask some stuff to sort out, just because you are at home.
 When I am in my study, I am practically not at home.
-My study happens to be at my home, yes, but I am definitely not available for anything, apart from working.
+My study happens to be at my home, yes, but I am not available for anything, apart from working.
 I made this very clear from the beginning, so I don’t have to close my study’s door.
-It is closed virtually.
+It is shut virtually.